Missing Elements in the Discussion of Teacher Shortages

 Figure 3: Percentage of Schools Reporting Difficulty Filling Vacancies within Specific Disciplines

-So, what can schools and districts do to address the difficulties in hiring in these specific areas (or into specific schools)?
+So, what can schools and districts do to address the difficulties in hiring in these specific areas or schools?
 Unlike other industries that often offer higher pay to compensate for less desirable working conditions or to attract more desired applicants in high-need areas (like STEM fields), public school systems are generally limited by collective bargaining agreements or state law in their ability to offer differential compensation (see Goldhaber et al., 2015).
 That said, there is encouraging evidence about targeted policies intended to address specific teacher shortage areas.
 For example, Clotfelter et al. (2008) found that a targeted bonus to certified math, science and special education teachers working in disadvantaged North Carolina schools reduced the attrition of targeted teachers by 17 percent, while Feng and Sass (2015) found that loan forgiveness programs for teachers with high-needs endorsements reduced the attrition of teachers in shortage areas in Florida.

 Unfortunately, many policies being discussed and adopted across the country—such as universal loan forgiveness programs or across-the-board changes to teacher credential requirements—are motivated by the misconception that we need to increase the overall supply of teachers.
 We believe that these policies are akin to trying to hit a pin with a sledgehammer.
 That said, a more nuanced national discussion about teacher shortages that acknowledges the specific nature of teacher shortage areas could lead to more innovative policy responses that address chronic shortages in high-need subjects and schools.